 Carcinoid syndrome is caused by a carcinoid tumor that secretes serotonin or other chemicals into your bloodstream.
 Carcinoid tumors occur most commonly in your gastrointestinal tract, including your stomach, small intestine, appendix, colon and rectum, or in your lungs.

 Only a small percentage of carcinoid tumors secrete the chemicals that cause carcinoid syndrome.
-In most cases, the liver effectively degrades those chemicals before they have a chance to travel through your body and cause symptoms.
-However, when an advanced tumor spreads (metastasizes) to the liver itself, these tumors may secrete chemicals, which are not degraded before reaching the bloodstream.
+In most cases, the liver effectively neutralizes the chemicals before they have a chance to travel through your body and cause symptoms.
+However, when an advanced tumor spreads (metastasizes) to the liver itself, these tumors may secrete chemicals that aren't neutralized before reaching the bloodstream.
 Most people who experience carcinoid syndrome have an advanced cancer that has spread to the liver.

 What causes carcinoid tumors is unclear.